Margins (film)

 Margins (Margini) is a 2022 Italian comedy film directed by Niccolò Falsetti.

-Conceived by Falsetti and Francesco Turbanti, and written by them along with Tommaso Renzoni, the film tells the story of three young punk boys from the Tuscan province who try to organize a concert for a famous American band in their town.
+Conceived by Falsetti and Francesco Turbanti, and written by them along with Tommaso Renzoni, the film tells the story of three young punk boys who try to organize a concert for a famous American band in their city.

 The film premiered at the 37th International Critics' Week of the 79th Venice Film Festival, where it won the Prize of the Public, and was released in Italy on 8 September 2022.

 The film received two nominations at the 68th David di Donatello Awards in the categories Best New Director for Niccolò Falsetti and Best Original Song for "La palude" by the Pegs.
 It also received three nominations at the Nastri d'Argento awards.

 Plot

 Grosseto, 2008.
 Michele, Edoardo, and Iacopo are three friends who play in the street punk band Wait for Nothing, touring the province between local festivals and fairs.
 Michele, an unemployed skinhead, is married to Margherita, a supermarket cashier, and has a young daughter, Alice, with whom he loves to share his passion for music.
 Edoardo reluctantly works at the local disco Sala Eden, managed by his mother's partner, Adriano Melis.
 Iacopo, from a wealthy bourgeois family, studies the cello and is waiting for the call to play in Daniel Barenboim's French tour.
 The three have to deal with the monotony of provincial life and the perceived marginality of living in a city "two hours from everything."

 Finally, they get the chance to play in Bologna, opening for a famous American punk band, The Defense, but due to an unforeseen event, the date is canceled.
 The three decide to contact The Defense to propose that they come to play in Grosseto, and unexpectedly, the proposal is accepted.

 For the three guys, it’s time to get busy organizing the event, but difficulties soon arise: finding a venue that can host the concert is not easy, and it's equally difficult to obtain the equipment requested by the band at reasonable prices.
 They then seek the collaboration of the Municipality, which shows little interest and has already allocated all resources for cultural activities to a historical reenactment of Louis IV the Bavarian's siege.
 At his mother's urging, Edoardo reluctantly agrees to speak with Adriano Melis to organize the concert at Sala Eden, but the deal falls through after a quarrel between the three and the entrepreneur.
 Finally, they opt for a dilapidated community hall provided by the Municipality.
 Meanwhile, Michele not only misses a job interview arranged by Margherita, but secretly uses his wife's money to buy The Defense plane tickets to Italy.
 Iacopo receives the call from Barenboim for the start of the tour, which coincides with the concert date, and after revealing it to Edoardo, he doesn't know how to tell Michele.